Crews respond to garage fire in Springfield

-It is unclear if the road is closed at this time or if anyone has been injured.
+It is unclear if anyone has been injured or if there are any current road closures.

 Western Mass News has a crew on the way to the scene and will update this story as more information becomes available.